storeman-developers/harbour-storeman-installer/cache-docker-images_github-ci.md

 ## Down-selection of possible solutions to try

 0. ~~Use Podman instead; it is preinstalled on GitHub's Ubuntu 22.04 runner image, too.~~<br />
    When started by an non-root user, it uses `$HOME/.local/share/containers/storage/` to store images, layers and their metadata, specifically the subdirectory `<Storage Driver>-layers` for the downloaded layers.
 This [configuration can easily be adapted](https://github.com/containers/podman/issues/1916#issuecomment-1219466711).
 But not all files are neccesarily redable by the user, despite being their owner, because they have no permissions set (e.g., an `/etc/shadow` in a conatiner image).
-Consequently the Github Actions `cache` and `cache/save` fail.
+Consequently the GitHub Actions `cache` and `cache/save` fail.
 1. ~~[Rootless Docker](https://github.com/marketplace/actions/rootless-docker): https://github.com/ScribeMD/rootless-docker~~<br />
    Very likely it exposes the same issue as rootless Podman, which is described in the prior point.
 2. ~~[Docker Cache](https://github.com/marketplace/actions/docker-cache): https://github.com/ScribeMD/docker-cache~~<br />
-   Easily runs out of space on a Github runner, see details [in its section](#-docker-cache-by-scribemd).
+   Easily runs out of space on a GitHub runner, see details [in its section](#-docker-cache-by-scribemd).
 3. [`download-frozen-image-v2.sh`](https://github.com/moby/moby/blob/master/contrib/download-frozen-image-v2.sh): https://github.com/moby/moby/tree/master/contrib#readme